thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 });
 ```

-By running the above program with the `mocha` test runner in the shell.
+After running the above automated test with the `mocha` test runner in the shell.

 ```shell
 mocha sum.test.js
 ```

-You'll see the following result.
+You'd see the following result.

 ```shell
   ✓ sums two numbers